 Win32 C/C++

-WebView2 apps can run on the following versions of Windows:
+WebView2 applications can run on the following versions of Windows:

-Windows 7 and 8: WebView2 Runtime version 109 is the final version supporting the following Windows versions
+Windows 7 and 8: WebView2 runtime version 109 is the final version that supports the following Windows versions.

-Main classes: Environment, Controller, and Core Web/Native Interop Browser Features Flow Management Navigate to pages and manage loaded content iframe validation Rendering WebView2 in non-frame applications Rendering WebView2 using Composition User Data Performance and Debugging Chrome Developer Protocol (CDP)
+Key classes: Environment, Controller, and Core Web/Native Interoperability Browser Functionality Management; Navigation to pages and managing loaded content; iframe validation; Rendering WebView2 in non-frame applications; Rendering WebView2 using Composition; User data; Performance and debugging; Chrome Developer Tools Agreement (CDP).